Flenji/traffic_light_optimization/README.md

-# Dynamic traffic control with Double Deep Q-Learning
+# Towards Optimized Traffic Light Systems using Multi-Agent Reinforcement Learning
-This is the repository containing the scripts and files related to the research portraied by the paper "Dynamic traffic control with Double Deep Q-Learning".
+This is the repository containing the scripts and files related to the research portraied by the paper "Towards Optimized Traffic Light Systems using Multi-Agent Reinforcement Learning".

 ### Prerequisites